 The first online drug deal went down in the early 1970s, when a group of Stanford students used ARPANET – a technical precursor to the internet we know and love – to hit up their boys at MIT for bud.

 They met in person and paid hard cash.
 By the 1990s things were becoming more sophisticated.
-Websites like the Hive offered practical instructions and sold materials for synthesising MDMA, along with guides on how not to get arrested for it.
+Websites like the Hive offered practical instructions and sold materials for synthesising MDMA, along with guides on how not to get arrested for being involved in the online drug trade.

 Of course those were the wild west days.
 The cops were totally clueless (what’s an “internet”?) and computers were complicated enough that the “barriers to entry” were quite high.
 Tack on the fact that there were no search engines (only difficult to navigate directories) and it becomes clear why the early internet was so rife with questionable activity.